Macarious-GK/Jira/README.md

     - note that you can also add groups to a project role.

 <div style="text-align: center;"><img src="images/Project Roles.jpeg" width="400" height="450" style="border-radius: 15px;"></div>

+# ***`Workflows and Automation` 14%***

+## Workflows
+- In every project we have work items that go through status from to do to complete.
+- The path that your work items take is called a `workflow`.
+- Each Jira workflow components
+    - ***Statuses***: represents the state of a work item at a particular point in the workflow
+    - ***Transitions***: represents the state of a work item at a particular point in the workflow
+        - one-way Transitions
+        - Global transitions: move a work item from any status to that status vice versa
+    - ***Resolution***: provides more detail when users close a work item. (why this item closed)
+        - The Resolution field is only available in company-managed projects.
+- There are default workflows based on the project
+- There is `simplified workflow` (scrum/kanban)
+    - uses global transitions
+    - no transition screens, and has no conditions applied to its transitions
+- `Custom workflows` used for complex requirements
+    - use transitions, conditions, user input validation, or automated functions

+### Complex Workflow
+#### Triggers
+- `Triggers` automatically transition work when certain events occur in your ***development tools***
+- `Notes`: When a transition triggers automatically, it ignores any transition rules, or permissions configured on the transition.
+However, they still apply when a user manually transitions the work item.

+#### Rules
+- Restrict transition (conditions):
+    - Criteria that the workflow must meet before it can transition a work item.
+    - If a user does not meet the condition, they won’t even see the button on the issue screen.

+- Validate details
+    - Check that any input given during the transition is valid before it transitions the work item.
+    - Check that required conditions are true after the user clicks the transition, but before it executes.

+- Perform action
+    - perform actions after a transition executes

+#### Properties
+- are key-value pairs that can be used to further customize transitions.
+- Use properties to configure more detailed behaviors for your workflows.
+- Workflows commonly use properties to further restrict permissions beyond a company-managed project’s permission scheme.

+### Configure company-managed workflows

+- `Workflow scheme`:
+    - act as container of work item types workflows
+    - ex: workflow for tasks/epics, another workflow for story
+- `Workflow`
+- we then

+- `STEPS`:
+    - Create Workflow Scheme
+    - Create workflow
+    - In workflow create:
+        - Status
+        - Transitions (flow between status)
+        - Restrict, Validate, Perform action for Transition rules
+        - Use Triggers/ Properties in status
+        - Publish the workflow
+        - Use it in Project
+        - assign it to work type

+- Best practice:
+    - use a transition rule to set resolutions automatically

+### Configure team-managed workflows
+- Team-managed projects support most of the same workflow configurations as company-managed projects.
+But, you can’t:
+    - Use the same workflow for multiple work types
+    - Use transition screens
+    - Use resolutions

+## Automation

+- retstrict: check to done & Inprogress to done (only group testrole can move this issues) ready to inpgress (the assgine to this item)
+- validate: ready to check (you have to set priroty and assginee and descriopiotn)
+- post: ready to done (will replace the feild of resoltion to wont do)